Studying HCI at Stanford

 If you're going to apply to Stanford HCI, I strongly recommend that you concurrently apply to the Knight-Hennessy Scholars program, which is a fellowship opportunity that is unique to Stanford.
 Note that its deadline is often earlier than the Ph.D. program deadline.

 The single best thing you can do in your application is clearly communicate your ability to do original research.
 Most commonly, top students demonstrate this through 1) experience and 2) strong recommendations.
 If you have made major contributions to a research project before applying, your chances are far stronger.
 I cannot overstate the importance of your letters of recommendation.
 Make sure to talk to your letter writers early about your application.
 Tie all of this together in your personal statement, and mark my name as a possible mentor in your application.
 Every faculty member looks at slightly different criteria when reviewing applicants.
-I generally put emphasis on a combination of technical preparation (can they build a nontrivial system?), critical thinking (can they ask and answer interesting questions?), creative thinking (can they drive insights on a complex project?), and level of independence (can they translate ideas into execution?).
-Typically these characteristics get expressed through your prior research and life experiences in your personal statement and recommendation letters.
+I generally put emphasis on a combination of technical preparation (can they build a nontrivial system?), critical thinking (can they push past the surface of the topic?), creative thinking (can they drive insights on a complex project?), and level of independence (can they translate ideas into execution?).
+Typically these characteristics get expressed through your prior research and experiences, in your personal statement and recommendation letters.

-For those applying to work with me, my group focuses on the design of social computing systems.
-That means that Ph.D. students work with me on topics related to designing systems that catalyze the positive interactions that we want to have with each other as groups and as a society.
-For example, groups now increasingly interact online—through collaboration tools, crowdsourcing platforms, or social network sites—providing an opportunity to design computational systems that positively support those interactions.
-Each Ph.D. student finds their own intersection with social computing: past students have worked on topics that include paid crowdsourcing platforms, online collective action, collaboration with AI agents, anti-social behavior and trolling, online art communities, peer feedback in education, governance, and interactive systems that draw on large-scale behavioral data.
-I encourage my students to find intersections with social computing that reflect and amplify their own interests.
+For those applying to work with me, my group focuses on the design of social, societal, and interactive technology.
+That means that Ph.D. students work with me on building interactive systems.
+Each Ph.D. student finds their own intersection with these social computing topics: past students have worked on topics that include human-AI interaction, social media, societal simulation, crowdsourcing, collective action, anti-social online behavior, online art communities, peer feedback in education, governance, and interactive systems that draw on large-scale behavioral data.
+I encourage my students to find intersections that reflect and amplify their own interests.

 Masters applicants